Namrata1512/AnimalTableApp/readme.md

 # Animal Tables Web Application

-## Project Overview
-This web application is a solution for the IIT Bombay JavaScript Web Programmer position interview challenge.
-The application manages three tables of animals (Big Cats, Dogs, and Big Fish) with full CRUD (Create, Read, Update, Delete) functionality.
+This project implements a web application that displays animal information in three interactive tables.
+Each table has features like sorting, adding, deleting, and editing animals.

 ## Design Approach